 Message for Teens Struggling with Mental Health from a Teen Who’s Been There: Don’t Lose Hope

 Strong 365 founder Chantel Garrett in conversation with Youth Leadership Board member Christine Frey.
-Christine shares what it was like to experience psychosis, how she copes, and her thriving project and book focused on teen empowerment, Brain XP:
+Christine shares what it was like to experience psychosis, how she copes, and her thriving project and book focused on teen empowerment, Brain XP.

 CG: How old were you when you noticed that something was changing with your mental health?
 What was that experience like?